vaguerant/sm64-port/README.md

  - Experimental Stereo 3D support; add build flag `ENABLE_N3DS_3D_MODE=1` to try it out
  - Support injection of [SMDH](https://www.3dbrew.org/wiki/SMDH) file into the .3dsx
      - Change the `icon.png` in the base of this repository before building.
+ - Experimental Mini-Map; bottom screen displays an overview of the current level

 ## Building